mbridak/not1mm/README.md

 - [Enter] Submits the fields to the log.
 - [F1-F12] Send (CW or Voice) macros.
 - [CTRL-S] Spot Callsign to the cluster.
+- [CTRL-G] Tune to a spot matching partial text in the callsign entry field.

 ### Log Display